Faculty and full-time staff are able to participate in the ASB program as Team Leaders.

 Individuals must apply and be selected for an Alternative Spring Break experience.
 You and your friend are more than welcome to apply to the same experience, however due to the adjudication process and number of spaces available per trip, not every person who applies will be selected.
 We cannot guarantee that you will both be selected.
 Remember that meeting new people is part of what makes participating in the program so special.

 Your program fees are used to cover the cost of your transportation to the airport, transportation to location (flights and/or ground transportation), any registration fees with partner organizations, meals, accommodations, pre-departure sessions, insurance (trip cancellation, trip interruption, baggage, health and emergency), team leader contributions, workbooks and t-shirts.
-Depending on the ASB experience in which you participate, you may be required to bring some spending money with you for meals at the airport, to cover the cost of airport taxes, etc. A general breakdown of the costs associated with each experience is provided can be found under locations.
+Depending on the ASB experience in which you participate, you may be required to bring some spending money with you for meals at the airport, to cover the cost of airport taxes, etc. A general breakdown of the costs associated with each experience is provided can be found under locations. and a general breakdown of how all ASB fees are spent can be found under financial information cost breakdown.

 We have a strong focus on program accessibility and this year, we are able to offer assistance through a number of awards in order to assist students with ASB program fees.
 Please click on Financial Information to learn more about the awards that are available to students participating in ASB.

-Yes, attending to the ASB Pre-Departure Workshops is mandatory.
+Yes, compleating the ASB Pre-Departure Workshop series is mandatory.
 Any participant that is unable to attend the Pre-Departure Workshops will not have ASB verified on their Co-Curricular Record.
 No exceptions will be made.
 The ASB Pre-Departure Workshops are designed to prepare participants for their ASB experience.
 Participants will enjoy presentations about various issues, such as intercultural competency and Community Engaged Learning, and dialogue with their peers about their hopes and fears regarding their experience.
 These workshops are a great way to get to know your teammates, ask questions about your experience, and begin to learn about the culture and community in which you are about to be immersed.
 Students are also expected to participate in team socials, ASB Serves, trip specific meetings prior to the ASB experience, and in the Post-ASB Workshop and the ASB Showcase.

 ASB program fees include a Youth Inclusive policy for individuals 29 years of age or younger.
 The Coordinator will ensure that all students (where applicable) are covered by the youth policy that the program purchases.
 This ensures that if an emergency, cancelled flight, etc. were to occur, the team leaders have the policy number for all participants.
 If students are over the age of 29, the Coordinator will work with the student and insurance provider to register with the Adult Inclusive policy, but there will be additional costs to the student.